Buying African Souvenirs and Gifts in Kampala – Uganda

-There are times you may find it closed, but give it a try, it is well worth it.
+There are times you may find it closed, but try it, it is well worth it.

 Best Places to buy Arts and Crafts Beyond Kampala

 Kampala and Entebbe are not the only places where you can buy Ugandan arts, crafts, and souvenirs.
-If you are on Safari with us you will find excellent opportunities to buy various items often directly from the creator of excellent handcrafted items for you to take home often at a lower price and higher quality.
+If you are on Safari with us, you will find excellent opportunities to buy assorted items, often directly from the creator of excellent handcrafted items for you to take home often at a lower price and higher quality.

-The arts, crafts, and souvenir shops purchase from artisans, creators of the various items that you sell.
-Often they are the ones that you meet near the parks that you visit on your Safari.
+The arts, crafts, and souvenir shops purchase from artisans, creators of the assorted items that you sell.
+Often, they are the ones that you meet near the parks that you visit on your Safari.

-Souvenirs, Arts, Crafts can be bought not only in Kampala, Entebbe or Jinja but throughout the country while on a safari.
+Souvenirs, Arts, and Crafts can be bought not only in Kampala, Entebbe, or Jinja but throughout the country while on a safari.

 Great Uganda Gift and Souvenir Choices beyond the Norm:

 There are many ways that you can bring Uganda home in the form of souvenirs and gifts beyond the norm.

 We have created a list of ideas for you that include some items you may not have thought of.

 Among the perfect souvenirs from Uganda and beyond arts and crafts, you might want to consider buying some excellent Ugandan Coffee or Tea.
 There is also a high-quality Vanilla Product that is grown and produced here.
 Ben and Jerry Ice-Cream Makers have bought it for years.